nih-cfde/knowledge-base-deposit/README.md

+## Contributing to the Knowledge Base

+1. Clone this repository.
+2. Add Markdown content to the folder named after Common Fund group.
+3. Create a Pull Request to this repository.

+The content registry team will review your data and handle the workflow to add content to the portal website.

+## Have questions?

+Ask in the #content-generation-sprint slack channel or create an issue.

+**The information below is from the [update-content-registry](https://github.com/nih-cfde/update-content-registry) repository, which is used by the content generation team to add content to the portal.
+It is here for reference.**

-# Scripts and workflows to build and update the CFDE portal content registry
+### Scripts and workflows to build and update the CFDE portal content registry

-## Dependencies
+### Dependencies

 You'll need a modern Python (3.8+) together with snakemake and cfde-deriva.
 If you conda/mamba, you can do that with the below: